tarwn/lessthandot-hugo/blogs/content/posts/2010-12-14-t-sql-tuesday-013-what-does-the-business.md

 ---
 [<img src="/wp-content/uploads/blogs/DataMgmt/olap_1.gif" alt="" title="" width="154" height="154" align="left" />][1]

-Steve Jones (@way0utwest | blog) is hosting this month&#8217;s T-SQL Tuesday blog party.
-The official topic this month is: &#8220;What issues have you had in interacting with the business to get your job done?&#8221;
+Steve Jones (@way0utwest | blog) is hosting this month's T-SQL Tuesday blog party.
+The official topic this month is: “What issues have you had in interacting with the business to get your job done?”

 **Learning the Business**

 Until just a few weeks ago, when I changed jobs, my primary job was to write (and edit, and manage) reports for the business.
 I spent three years working at this for a small company.
-I learned, after the first few reports, that my job wasn&#8217;t simply to write a query and drag fields onto a table.
+I learned, after the first few reports, that my job wasn't simply to write a query and drag fields onto a table.
 The job was much more involved than that.
-I found out that not asking questions beforehand often meant I&#8217;d spend more time redoing my work than I had building it the first time around.
+I found out that not asking questions beforehand often meant I'd spend more time redoing my work than I had building it the first time around.

 So, I spent time learning the business side of my job.
 I educated myself on business terms, understanding cost, price, margins, profits, days to ship, days to pay, and any other important items that were mentioned.
 I also took it upon myself to understand our business.
 I researched our biggest suppliers, so I knew what kind of information we could get from them.
 I studied and worked with our largest and smallest customers, making sure their needs were met.